qutip/qutip/doc/guide/guide-eseries.rst

    In [1]: es_expect=expect(sigmaz(), es)

-The result `es_expect` is now an exponential series with C-numbers as amplitudes, which easily can be evaluated at arbitrary times:
+The result `es_expect` is now an exponential series with c-numbers as amplitudes, which easily can be evaluated at arbitrary times:

 .. ipython::